microsoft/azure-function-flex-open-ai/docs/workshop.md

 ![Start Azurite](assets/function-azurite.png)

-Then you can use the Azure Function Core Tools to run the function locally:
+Then inside `src/uploader` folder you can use the Azure Function Core Tools to run the function locally:

 ```bash
 func start